IMPORT_TRANSFORM

 Don't use this feature.
 It was added for a very specific situation at Stack Overflow.

-IMPORT_TRANSFORM adds to the domain all the records from another domain, after making certain transformations and resetting the TTL.
+IMPORT_TRANSFORM adds to the domain the records from another domain, after making certain transformations and resetting the TTL.

 Example: